usc-sail/media-eval-2020/README.md

 # USC SAIL MediaEval 2020 Submission
 MediaEval 2020: Emotions and Themes in Music

 This repo is based on the USC SAIL submission for MediaEval 2020 (https://multimediaeval.github.io/editions/2020/tasks/music/), but it is designed to be easy to setup and evaluate for general music tagging problems.
+Our ensemble model won the MediaEval 2020 challenge: https://multimediaeval.github.io/2020-Emotion-and-Theme-Recognition-in-Music-Task/results

 ## Requirements